4d/docs/website/translated_docs/es/ViewPro/method-list.md

 #### Descripción

-The `VP Run offscreen area` command <!-- REF #_method_.VP Run offscreen area.Summary -->creates an offscreen area in memory which can be used to process 4D View Pro area commands and functions<!-- END REF -->.
+The `VP Run offscreen area` command<!-- REF #_method_.VP Run offscreen area.
+Summary -->creates an offscreen area in memory which can be used to process 4D View Pro area commands and functions<!-- END REF -->.

 In *parameters* object, pass any of the following optional properties.
 These properties will be available through the `This` command within the `onEvent` method and reference the instance: